durngyn/spotify-distribution/README.md

 ## **View what the website currently looks like here! https://bchh325.github.io/spotify-distribution/**

-The end goal is for users to be able to view a visualization of their genres in a given spotify playlist <br>
+The end goal is for users to be able to view a data visualization of their genres in a given spotify playlist <br>
 and interact with others who are also using the site at the same time.

 ## Technologies I'm planning to use